-Why study our course?
+Why study engineering?

-Where it can take you
+Where can it take me?

-On graduation, you can choose from engineering careers in the UK and overseas.
+Choose from engineering careers in the UK and overseas.
 Opportunities include positions as computer-aided design (CAD) engineers, technicians, mechanical engineers, project managers, and product support engineers.

 Watch: The learning and teaching experience

-- Advanced Manufacturing
+- Managing Advanced Manufacturing.

-- Systems Engineering
+- Composite Engineering